ethereum-oasis-op/L2/workitems/l2-transaction-fee-API/l2transactionfeeapispec-v1.0.md

 **Request Parameters:**

-The `transactionCall` API request body MUST follow the requirements below:
+The L2 Transaction Fee Estimation API request body has the following requirements:
+- `chainId`: MUST be a positive integer and a valid, publicly accessible and verifiable 'chainId'.

+For the `transactionCall` obbject
   - `from`: MUST be a valid blockchain address.
   - `to`: MUST be a valid blockchain address.
   - `gas`: MUST be a positive integer.
   - `gasPrice`: MUST be a positive number.
-  - `value`: MUST be a numeric value.
+  - `value`: MUST be a non-negative numeric value.
   - `input`: MUST be a valid hexadecimal string.
-- `transactionPriority`: MUST be one of "high," "medium," or "low."
+- `transactionPriority`: MUST be one of a set of priority levels as defined by the L2 that provides the API implementation.
-- `currency`: MUST be a valid currency code (e.g., GigaWei, ETH, USD).
+- `currency`: MUST be a valid currency code of either GigaWei or ETH, or as defined by the L2 that provides the API implementation.
-- `chainId`: MUST be a positive integer and a valid, publicly accessible and verifiable 'chainId'.

 [[R2]](#r2) Testability: ...